niwrA/Software-Management-Core/README.md

 3. Setup a database as below (MongoDb with docker is probably easiest)

+Switch to the desired database by commenting/uncommenting the appropriate lines in SetupDI (Dependency Injection).

+   SetupMongoDbDI(services); // uncommnent to use MongoDb
+   // SetupSQLServerDbDI(services); // comment to use MongoDb

 SQL Server
 If you wan to use SQL Server: